MaxAnderson95/calculator-microservice/README.md

 <img src="./assets/ui.png" alt="Main UI screen" width="400px" />

 The web UI is written using HTMX, Tailwind CSS, and some basic JS.
 It submits the values in the form to the `/api/v1/calculate` route.
 The values are submitted and encoded as form data.
 The keys in the form are `operation`, `num1`, and `num2`.
 Valid values for `operation` are `add`, `subtract`, `multiply`, and `divide`.
+The frontend API will then submit requests to the respective backend services for calculation.

 ### Add Service